Notable People

 That moment belongs in any serious profile because it showed the difference between background identity and historical testimony.

-Zelenskyy's Jewishness is not significant because it offers a neat symbolic triumph over history.
-It is significant because he has had to occupy the office of a modern Ukrainian president while carrying a family memory that points directly into the darkest parts of that history.
-He can invoke Babyn Yar, Holocaust remembrance, and the fate of Europe's Jews not as decorative diplomacy but as inherited fact.
+Zelenskyy's Jewishness matters because he has had to occupy the office of a modern Ukrainian president while carrying a family memory that points directly into the darkest parts of that history.
+He can invoke Babyn Yar, Holocaust remembrance, and the fate of Europe's Jews as inherited fact rather than decorative diplomacy.

 Why it matters